(vay soe PRES in)

 Terbutaline (based on limited case reports): Infiltrate extravasation area using a solution of terbutaline 1 mg diluted to 10 mL in NS (large extravasation site; administration volume varied from 3 to 10 mL) or 1 mg diluted in 1 mL NS (small/distal extravasation site; administration volume varied from 0.5 to 1 mL) (Stier 1999).

-Intranasal (topical administration on nasal mucosa; off-label route): For diabetes insipidus, may administer injectable vasopressin on cotton plugs, as nasal spray, or by dropper.
+Intranasal (topical administration on nasal mucosa): For diabetes insipidus, may administer injectable vasopressin on cotton plugs, as nasal spray, or by dropper.
 Should not be inhaled.